lhellborg/map/README.md

 - open `index.html` from the `dist` file in your favorite browser

 ###Gruntfile.js
 The gruntfile.js also contains jshint, which has been used for validateing the js files and jsbeautifier which will beautify the .js files.
+Additional sourceMap added to uglified js files to be able to do debugging.

 ##Other features

 ###Header navbar
-The header navbar includes an input field where text can be written and searched.
-Two selectable buttons, `Map`, and `The Weather` which will show either the map or the weather of Berlin in the main Window.
+The header navbar includes two input fields one to select in the list to the left and the other where text can be written and searched.
+Two selectable buttons, `Map`, and `The Weather` will show either the map or the weather of Berlin in the main Window.

+###Mobile view
-The header navbar will become a hamburger bar in mobiles.
+To get as big main windo as possible, the header navbar will become a hamburger bar in mobiles and the list will become a toggle checkbox in the upper left corner.

-###Input field
+###Input field, special place
 The input is an observable variable so every key press is recogniced and searched for.
-This may sometimes cause on overload in the calls for google map and an error message is displayed in the list view on the left.
+This may sometimes cause an overload in the calls for google map and an error message is displayed in the list view on the left.

 ###Weather forecast
 The weather is from Yahoos wheather API.